O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/ZetachainPreviousAuditsExplained.md

 #### Halborn 01: Zeta Supply does not track assets correctly (critical)
 - In the [whitepaper](https://www.zetachain.com/whitepaper.pdf), specific mention is made to keeping the *supply* of Zeta at a consistent amount.
 This is because the only native token on Zetachain is the ZETA token.
 If this could be inflated on one blockchain then used on another, then the consequences would be significant.
 - The system uses a *mint and burn* model for keeping track of Zeta between chains.
 Keeping these perfectly in check is important.
 - Possible to inflate amount of total Zeta via simple calls.
-By transfering funds from one EVM to another, one transfering chain does not *burn* the tokens.
+By transferring funds from one EVM to another, one transferring chain does not *burn* the tokens.
 Having too many tokens in circulation would break the Uniswap pools used for trading and other security assumptions.

 #### Halborn 02/12: Integers Overflows/Truncations Cause Havoc (critical)
-- Go is suspectible to number related vulnerabilities like integer overflows, underflows, sign changes and truncation.
+- Go is susceptible to number related vulnerabilities like integer overflows, underflows, sign changes and truncation.
 - Multiple occurrences of overflows and signedness issues were discovered on the project.
 - 02: Large block heights can overflow within the ``EndBlocker`` when changing the gas price of stuck transactions.
 Because this overflow occurs, the pending transactions will be increased by 20%, resulting in a network outage.
 - 12: With very large block heights, a crash will occur within the querying (GRPC) of blockchain state.